dsp2003/clef/README.md

 + "CLeF - Common", contains the core mod files common for all game versions

-+ "CLeF - UG 2-668 Stable", if you have Stable release between UG 2-666 and 2-668
++ "CLeF - 668-2 UG Stable", if you have Stable release between 666-2 UG and 668-2 UG

-+ "CLeF - SG 1-679 Stable", if you have Stable release SG 1-679 from May 1 and up
++ "CLeF - 679-4 SG Stable", if you have Stable release 679-4 SG from May 1 and up

 + "CLeF - Cheats", if you hate the restrictions which were imposed on us by Chucklefish and want to loot everything in the scripted worlds ;)